bitcoinops/scaling-book/1.fee_bumping/fee_bumping.md

 accept both RBF’ed transactions and CPFP packages.
 Individual nodes’ mempools (which should be a node’s best guess for what will be included in the next blocks) should therefore also accept RBF’ed transactions and CPFP packages.

-[//]: # (TODO: Move this explanation to a more appropriate place in the book)
-[//]: # (make sure to remote reference to this footnote when that happens)

-## Transaction weight and virtual bytes

-The consensus rule for block size is that the combined _weight_ of transactions must be less than 4,000,000.
-The weight of a single transaction is calculated as follows:

-- The _base size_ of a transaction is the number of bytes to serialize the block without witness
-- The _size_ of a transaction is the number of bytes to serialize the block with witness
-- The _weight_ is 3 x base size + size

-This formula means that the bytes in the witness are 'discounted' by a factor of 4.
-They count less towards the weight of the transaction than bytes in the base transaction.

-The _virtual size_ of a transaction is weight / 4 and is measured in _virtual bytes_
-or _vBytes_.
-For transactions without any segwit inputs, the base size, size and virtual size are all equal.